everettielle/stock-pulse/README.md

 # StockPulse

-Stock Pulse is a Visual Studio Code extension that allows users to track real-time stock price updates directly within the editor.
+StockPulse is a Visual Studio Code extension that allows users to track real-time stock price updates directly within the editor.
 It provides up-to-date stock information based on YahooFinance API, helping you stay informed on the latest market movements while programming in VS Code.

 ## Features